NikosUniverse/EasyShell-Bash-Edition/README.md

 You can also message me to add something i haven't already!

 I HAVE A WINDOWS PC, CAN I USE THIS TOO?
 Well, yes and no!
-You can download the new "Windows Terminal", enable Windows Subsystem for Linux and install a linux distro via the Microsoft Store. otherwise you won't be able to run it!
+You can download the new "Windows Terminal", enable Windows Subsystem for Linux, install a linux distro via the Microsoft Store and run it on that. otherwise you won't be able to run it!
 However there is a Version for Windows!
 It is called "EasyShell-NT-Edition", but it is currently not uploaded to GitHub!